Skip To Main Content

 See important safety information, including boxed warning, in the attached prescribing information.

-In clinical trials of tirzepatide for a different indication, 14 events of acute pancreatitis were confirmed by adjudication in 13 tirzepatide-treated patients (0.23 patients per 100 years of exposure) versus 3 events in 3 comparator-treated patients (0.11 patients per 100 years of exposure).1
+In clinical studies of tirzepatide for a different indication, 14 events of acute pancreatitis were confirmed by adjudication in 13 tirzepatide-treated patients (0.23 patients per 100 years of exposure) versus 3 events in 3 comparator-treated patients (0.11 patients per 100 years of exposure).1

 In pool of SURMOUNT-1 and -2, 0.2% of tirzepatide-treated patients had acute pancreatitis confirmed by adjudication (0.14 patients per 100 years of exposure) versus 0.2% of placebo-treated patients (0.15 patients per 100 years of exposure).1

-The SURMOUNT clinical trial program assessed the efficacy and safety of tirzepatide as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in adults with obesity or overweight in the presence of at least one weight-related comorbid
+The SURMOUNT clinical trial program assessed the efficacy and safety of tirzepatide as an adjunct to a reduced-calorie diet and increased physical activity for weight management in adults with obesity or overweight in the presence of at least one weight-related comorbid condition (hypertension, dyslipidemia, obstructive sleep apnea, cardiovascular disease, prediabetes, or T2D).
+Confirmed adjudicated pancreatitis events from the SURMOUNT-1 to -4 clinical trials are summarized in Adjudication-Confirmed Pancreatitis in Phase 3 SURMOUNT-1 to -4 Studies.2-5

 Adjudication-Confirmed Pancreatitis in Phase 3 SURMOUNT-1 to -4 Studies2-5